influxdata/telegraf/plugins/outputs/wavefront/README.md

 # Wavefront Output Plugin

-This plugin writes to a [Wavefront](https://www.wavefront.com) proxy, in Wavefront data format over TCP.
+This plugin writes in [Wavefront](https://www.wavefront.com) data format to a Wavefront proxy (over HTTP or TCP) or directly to the Wavefront service (over HTTP).

 ### Configuration: